King’s College London, BA Hons English Language & Literature

 Areas of Practice:

 Michael became a tenant at Thomas More following successful completion of pupillage.
-He has a general common law practice with a particular focus on on personal injury and employment law.
+He has a general common law practice with a particular focus on personal injury and employment law.
 He is the co-author of “Employment Agencies, Recruitment Agencies and Agency Workers - A Practical Guide to the Law".

 Michael acts for Claimants and Defendants in the full spectrum of personal injury claims including accidents at work, road traffic accidents, occupier’s liability, product liability and Highways Act claims in both fast track and multi-track matters.
+He has a particular interest in military claims and has recently acted as junior counsel in a highly complex multi-million pound Non-Freezing Cold Injury claim.

 As well as being adept at dealing with liability, Michael is fully conversant with all of the causation, evidential and quantum issues that arise in this area.
-Michael is particularly sought after by defendants in cases where fraud or fundamental dishonesty is alleged, having formally practised as a criminal barrister.
+Michael is particularly sought after by defendants in cases where fraud or fundamental dishonesty is alleged, having formerly practised as a criminal barrister.

 Michael appears in hearings at all stages of a case and his court work is complemented by a busy paperwork practice.
 Michael is happy to work on a conditional fee basis where appropriate.